 3750 W. Broad Street,

-The National Auto Theatre was opened August 8, 1947 when it was operated by Leo Yassenhoff, who also headed the architectural firm F & Y Building Service who designed the theatre.
+The National Auto Theatre was opened August 8, 1947 with Marjorie Reynolds in “Up in Mabel’s Room” & The Marx Brothers in “A Night in Casablanca”.
+It was operated by Leo Yassenhoff, who also headed the architectural firm F & Y Building Service who designed the theatre and also operated Academy Operating Co. chain of theatres.
 Initially it had a capacity for 500 cars.
 By 1955 it was operated by M. Yassenoff, and had been renamed National Drive-In and the car capacity had increased to 750.

-The theater was razed for a shopping mall.
+The theatre was razed for Consumer Plaza West shopping mall.
 Capacity was about 1,000 cars for the two screens.